-Observations & Critique: Includes regular and exclusive releases
+Observations & Critique: Includes standalone, gift-set, and exclusive releases

 1) The GBP armor